Woobs8/food-truck-proximity/README.md

 Initially, my approach was to imagine the service as a part of a larger system based on a micro-service architecture.
 The idea was motivated by wanting the system to be both scalable and extendable.
 In this system, the `food-truck-proximity` service would only be responsible for exposing an API for querying food trucks in proximity to a location while another service `food-truck-register` would expose an API for getting, adding, updating and deleting food trucks.
 The `food-truck-register` service would then notiy the `food-truck-proximity` service whenever changes occur, so it can update its database accordingly.
 New features can then be added to the system by adding additional services.

 An API gateway would be used to mimic a monolithic application from the perspective of the client.
 The API gateway would also enforce the client authentication.

-I quickly realized that I would not have the time to develop each of the services sufficiently, and scrapped the idea for a monolithic approach, but I have included my initial design for discussion purposes.

 <p align="center">
     <img src="docs/img/microservice_architecture.png" width="550" alt="Tech Stack"/>